St. Petersburg Aggravated Battery Attorney

 Domestic Violence Help, Program and Statistics – Visit the official website for DomesticShelter.Org, a non-profit organization that provides resources to domestic violence survivors.
 Access the site to learn domestic violence statistics, resources and locations to the closest domestic violence shelter.

-If you or someone you know has been charged with aggravated battery, it’s important you contact an skilled criminal defense attorney.
+If you or someone you know has been charged with aggravated battery, it’s important you contact an skilled St. Petersburg aggravated battery attorney.
 You could have steep fines, probation and even possible incarceration.
 In addition, you’ll have a criminal record.
 Don’t wait another moment and call Morris Law Firm, P.A. today.

-The attorneys at Morris Law Firm, P.A. are experienced in battery and aggravated battery offenses.
+The St. Petersburg aggravated battery lawyers at Morris Law Firm, P.A. are experienced in battery and aggravated battery offenses.
 We use the latest and most reliable defense techniques for our clients.
 Contact us today to schedule a free consultation at (727) 592-5885.

 Morris Law Firm, P.A. practices law at the Pinellas County Center of Justice and surrounding areas including Tampa, Oldsmar, Tarpon Spring, Clearwater and St. Petersburg.